Nutty

 Okay, so here’s the good news.
 Normally, you’ll be able to borrow more if you apply for a joint mortgage than you will if you get a mortgage alone.

 Why?
 Well, one of the main things lenders will look at when they’re deciding how much to lend to you is your salary.
-Most lenders will let you borrow around 4.5 x your yearly income.
+Most lenders will let you borrow around 4.5 times your yearly income.

 How much can you borrow for a mortgage?